 #2 – Freelance Writers Who Don’t Understand The Industry

 We speak from experience when we say it is a hard pill to swallow assigning technical pieces to content writers without specific financial expertise.
-So at Concurate, we ensure that writers have diverse backgrounds – patent attorneys or corporate lawyers.
+So at Concurate, we ensure that writers have diverse backgrounds in the FinTech industry – patent attorneys or corporate lawyers.

 #3 – Unwilling to be Accountable for Results